The Lantern Festival

 Whether light shines as a symbol of hope, peace, or renewal, the thread remains constant across cultures — it is the light of the human spirit, ever seeking connection, courage, and meaning amid the turning seasons.

-It is in this same spirit that our school community gathers for the Lantern Walk.
-As dusk deepens and the forest grows still, children and families set forth together, their lanterns glowing softly against the darkened path.
+It is in this spirit that our school community gathers for the Lantern Walk.
+As dusk deepens and the forest grows quiet, children and families set forth together, their lanterns glowing softly along the darkened path.
 The gentle light we carry is more than a flame — it is a reflection of the warmth we nurture within, the light of compassion, courage, and love that guides us through the lengthening nights of the year.

-In the hush of the woods, beneath the bare branches and the wide, listening sky, we are reminded that light lives not only in the lanterns we hold, but also in our hearts — a light to share, to tend, and to carry through the dark winter days ahead.
+And in the hush of the woods, beneath bare branches and the wide, listening sky, we are reminded that the true light lives not only in the lanterns we hold, but also in our hearts — a light to share, to tend, and to carry with us through the dark winter days ahead.